-The minimum term of an annexation agreement between the City and the Fire District would be ten years.
+The minimum term of an annexation agreement between the City and Fire District would be ten years.
 A five and one-half percent (5.5%) payment cap would be placed on any increases to the City's annual fee each year for the first five years of the Agreement.
-This payment cap applies only to the City's annual fee payment amount (i.e., the salary, employee benefits, and overhead cost).
+This payment cap applies only to the City's annual fee payment amount (salary, employee benefits, and overhead costs).
 Calculation of the payment cap would not include any conversion costs, credits, rebates, etc., which may be factored into the City's monthly payment amount.